kungfrank/u18_ros-docker/README.md

 cd Docker/ && ./build_docker.sh
 ```

-Grab a tea and wait your computer to build the image.
+Grab a tea and wait for your computer to build the image.

 Or, you can `pull` the image from dockerhub by running